With little income and a lot of debt, young professionals entering the workforce don’t appear to be ideal prospects for many financial advisors.

-As an independent advisor, Vail said he’s able to focus on his true passion – building relationships with his clients.
+As an independent financial professional, Vail said he’s able to focus on his true passion – building relationships with his clients.

 “It’s gratifying to meet with people,” he said.
 “When I meet with my long-time clients, the first half-hour we’ll talk business.
 The other half-hour we’ll spend talking about life.
 I’m engaged, so we might talk about that, or we’ll talk about what their kids are doing in school.”

 Vail believes displaying empathy is the key to building strong and lasting relationships.
-That practice has helped him overcome any doubts clients might have about working with an advisor who is decades younger than them.
+That practice has helped him overcome any doubts clients might have about working with a financial professional who is decades younger than them.